JPPO++: Joint Power and Denoising-inspired Prompt Optimization for Mobile LLM Services: Introduction

-Prior research has tried to address these challenges from different angles.
-The authors in~\cite{jiang2023llmlingua} introduced LLMLingua, a coarse-to-fine prompt compression method that demonstrates significant potential for compressing LLM prompts while preserving their semantic integrity.
-LLMLingua utilizes a small language model for compression, which can be aligned with the target LLM through instruction tuning.
+Prior research has approached these challenges from both the model and network perspectives.
+From the model side, the authors in~\cite{jiang2023llmlingua} introduced LLMLingua, a coarse-to-fine prompt compression method that demonstrates significant potential for compressing LLM prompts while preserving their semantic integrity.
+LLMLingua utilizes a Small Language Model (SLM) for compression, which can be aligned with the target LLM through instruction tuning.
 While this approach shows promise for reducing communication overhead, it does not fully account for the challenges posed by wireless transmission.
-The work in~\cite{liu2024llm} proposes LLM-Slice, a system that creates dedicated network slices for LLM services to improve wireless resource management and reduce response delays.
-Although LLM-Slice advances wireless network architecture for LLM services, it focuses solely on communication resource allocation without considering prompt optimization for individual user requirements.
-Addressing these issues requires solving two key questions: \begin{itemize} \item {\textbf{Q1)}} How to achieve adjustable prompt compression without significantly degrading LLM inference performance and service quality?
+From the network side, LLM-Slice~\cite{liu2024llm} introduces a wireless slicing mechanism that reserves dedicated network resources for LLM services, thereby reducing response latency.
+Yet this method focuses purely on communication resource allocation and does not incorporate prompt-level adaptation tailored to individual service requirements.
+These limitations highlight the need for a unified solution to address two key questions: \begin{itemize} \item {\textbf{Q1)}} How to achieve adjustable prompt compression without significantly degrading LLM inference performance and service quality? \item {\textbf{Q2)}} How to jointly allocate wireless resources, particularly transmission power, to meet the latency and energy constraints of network-aided LLM services? \end{itemize} For {\textbf{Q1}}, natural language processing methods offer potential solutions for prompt compression.
+However, traditional NLP compression techniques, such as text summarization or keyword extraction, often fail to capture the complex reasoning patterns and task-specific requirements embedded in LLM prompts, leading to degraded inference performance.
+Alternative AI-based solutions, including large autoencoder models or task-specific compression networks, typically demand substantial computational resources and introduce additional latency at the user side, rendering them unsuitable for wireless scenarios with constrained devices.
+Motivated by LLMLingua~\cite{jiang2023llmlingua}, we consider SLMs as a practical solution for prompt compression to achieve resource-efficient deployment.
+SLMs can be easily integrated into user terminals and offer sufficient semantic understanding to retain task-critical content during compression.
+They have also been shown to be effective in enabling transformer-based inference in edge applications~\cite{10745806}.